lukemurray/data-atom/README.md

 ##The Random TODO list
 - Replace grid with something better to allow row selection, column selection etc.
 - Manage saved connections
 - Add support for other database systems.
-Submit an issue or comment of one already there so we know the priorities
+Submit an issue or comment on one already there so we know the priorities
 - More database information and visualisation e.g.
   - Exploring relations, views, etc.